Jelling stone ship

-The triangle of stones under the south mound was previously thought to have enclosed a heathen temple and the runestone to Thyra, but when the base of the south mound was opened in 1992 in connection with work on a road, the lines were found to be slightly curved, and traces of the other end of the ship were then found under the north mound also.
+The triangle of stones under the south mound was previously thought to have enclosed a temple and the runestone to Thyra, but when the base of the south mound was opened in 1992 in connection with work on a road, the lines were found to be slightly curved, and traces of the other end of the ship were then found under the north mound also.
 Dendrochronological evidence dates the building up of the north mound and the creation of the new burial chamber within it to 958–59 CE, coinciding with Gorm's death that winter, and the creation of the south mound to approximately 970.
 The lichen on the ship stones which were covered by the south mound suggests that by then they had stood in the open for some 20 to 30 years.
 However, if the ship setting was centred on the north mound, then it post-dates it.

 The runestone to Thyra, whose original position is unknown, may have been associated with the ship, perhaps forming its prow, in which case it would have been part of Gorm's monument to his queen.
 There is also a stone ship associated with a Bronze Age burial mound at Bække, where a runestone was raised by Tue, son of Ravn, to his trutnik Thyra, claiming that Tue raised Thyra's mound.
 A recent suggestion is that Thyra was married first to Gorm and then to Tue and that the mounds and ships represent rival claims to her lands on the part of Tue and Harald.
 This would explain the raising of an empty mound and the prominent runestone between the two Jelling mounds, in which Harald refers to both his parents.